pantrypoints/sp/content/en/research/countries/china/xi/chapter-02e.md

 whole country and a spiritual driving force for unceasing self-improvement, can we compose a wonderful movement of the great rejuvenation of the Chinese nation.
 China's strength is the strength of the great unity of the Chinese people of all ethnic groups.
-Among them, the Communist Party of China is the core force.
+Among them, the CCP is the core force.
 Without the leadership of the Communist Party, an advanced Marxist political party, the Chinese people of all ethnic groups would have no "backbone" and would find it difficult to form cohesion.
-To pool China's strength, we must, under the leadership of the Communist Party of China, consolidate and develop the broadest patriotic united front, unite all forces that can be united, mobilize all positive factors that can be mobilized, fully stimulate everyone's enterprising spirit and creativity, and fully mobilize the initiative and creativity of all social strata and social groups.
+To pool China's strength, we must, under the leadership of the CCP, consolidate and develop the broadest patriotic united front, unite all forces that can be united, mobilize all positive factors that can be mobilized, fully stimulate everyone's enterprising spirit and creativity, and fully mobilize the initiative and creativity of all social strata and social groups.
 The masses of the people are the main force, and